-Other datasets were investigated for this assessment, including U.S. Fish & Wildlife Service's designated Critical Habitat for listed species, Aquatic Biodiversity Hot Spots as defined in NatureServe's Rivers of Life report, and priority areas and opportunity areas from State Wildlife Action Plans.
-However, these other datasets provide information at different scales and for different spatial areas and overall are not as closely aligned with the definition of HCV 1 as the dataset selected for use.
-The NRA WG that the Rarity-Weighted Richness dataset from NatureServe provided the most consistent data across the entire assessment area at a scale that was deemed most appropriate for the NRA's purpose.
+Other datasets were investigated for this assessment, including U.S. Fish & Wildlife Service's designated Critical Habitat for listed species, Aquatic Biodiversity Hot Spots as defined in NatureServe's Rivers of Life report, and priority areas and opportunity areas from State Wildlife Action Plans, but it was determined by the NRA WG that the Rarity-Weighted Richness dataset from NatureServe provided the most consistent data across the entire assessment area at a scale that was deemed most appropriate for the NRA's purpose.